emberjs/website/source/blog/2018-08-31-the-ember-times-issue-62.md

 Something else that is proposed in this RFC is the use of a template `prelude.hbs` that, **at compile time**, will be injected into every template in the app.
 This can be used to inject global components such as the widely used `{{t 'token'}}` component used for *internationalization*.

-Services also get some **love** in this RFC.
+Services also get some **appreciation** in this RFC.
 The suggestion is that all service injections from an addon to an app will need to be explicit about their source package.
 This results in more verbosity, but also greater clarity and opportunity for optimizations.

 An example: